yrch1/yrch1.github.io/README.md

 - Analyse the costs, value and risks of information technology to advise management and suggest actions
 - R&D
 - BAU

+### Head of Development at Diners Club Spain
+*July 2017 - March 2018*

+As Head of Development, my task is to plan and handle all the company IT projects with a multidisciplinary development team.
+Also, I must make and keep relations with different vendors, prepare budgets and architecture task.

+#### Responsibilities:
+- Architectural definition of new projects
+- Bringing together the different participants of the project, seeking optimal, flexible, high-quality developments.
+- Planning and budgets
+- Vendor relations
+- Head of Research and Development

 ## Education